djradon/predicates/p.hasComparison.md

 ---
 id: tJwl8zDviwde4YwJtAixK
 title: hasComparison
-desc: a solution can be compared to other solutions or different SKUs
+desc: the object is a review or other comparison that includes the subject as a comparand
-updated: 1672094748173
+updated: 1672414193480
 created: 1643810805739
 ---